MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/os-not-found.md

 **Applies to:** :heavy_check_mark: Windows VMs

+_Original KB number:_ &nbsp; 4010142

 This article provides a solution to an issue where Windows VM doesn't start with error "An operating system wasn't found".

-_Original product version:_ &nbsp; Virtual Machine running Windows
-_Original KB number:_ &nbsp; 4010142

 ## Symptoms